-It's easy to confuse the concept of the reliability of a cloud communications solution with the related - but different - concept of availability.
-We're going to simplify it.
+It's easy to confuse the concept of the reliability of a cloud communications solution with the related-but different-concept of availability.
+Let's try to simplify it.

 Let's start with availability.
-Cloud software - despite many advances - isn't quite perfect.
-Solution providers sometimes need to take solutions offline for short periods to do maintenance.
-This is sometimes known as a scheduled outage.
-Sometimes circumstances outside the provider's span of control, for example natural disasters, can take a system down.
+Cloud software-despite many advances-isn't quite perfect.
+Solution providers sometimes need to take solutions offline for short periods to do maintenance (sometimes known as a scheduled outage).
+And sometimes circumstances outside the provider's span of control can take a system down (natural disasters, for example).

 To accommodate for these things, providers give service-level agreements (SLAs) that guarantee as little downtime as possible.
 An SLA of 99% annually translates to 7.2 hours of downtime a month, for example.
-On the other hand, an SLA of 99.999% or "five nines", which is often viewed as the gold standard, translates to only 26 seconds of downtime per month.
+On the other hand, an SLA of 99.999% or "five nines" (often viewed as the gold standard), translates to only 26 seconds of downtime per month.

-The reliability of a cloud solution comes down to the probability that the solution will deliver what you need it to over a period of time.
-It's really a reflection of how well the solution will perform under real-world scenarios - things like whether it'll deliver quality service as you grow, how it will handle network issues and other system failures, and the degree to which it will secure your data.
+The reliability of a cloud solution, on the other hand, comes down to the probability that the solution will deliver what you need it to over a period of time.
+It's really a reflection of how well the solution will perform under real-world scenarios-things like whether it'll deliver quality service as you grow, how it will handle network issues and other system failures, and the degree to which it'll secure your data.

-Reliability consists of four key components: scalability, redundancy, quality of service and security.
+Reliability consists of four key components: scalability, redundancy, quality of service, and security.
 The checklists on the following pages should give you an idea of the important questions you'll need to ask to make sure you're selecting a reliable cloud communications solution.